informalsystems/hermes/guide/src/tutorials/local-chains/start-local-chains.md

     C -->|gaiad| F[ibc-1]
 ```

-If the command runs successfully you should see a message similar to the one below in the terminal:
+If the command runs successfully, it should output something similar to:

 ```shell
 Creating ibc-0 config...